begedin/ember-gdriveTodoMVC/README.md

 * `bower install`
 * This is an EmberCLI app, so run `ember serve` or `ember server` to run it.

+# The demo

+There is a [demo document available](http://begedin.github.io/ember-gdriveTodoMVC/#/d/0B2p0u24WIw-tRWVfY2hzMEdoWFE/) for testing.

 # Preparing an EmberCLI app to use ember-gdrive

 ## Step 1 - Create a new Ember CLI applicaton